devdeliw/website/content/_index.md

 mechanics and computing.
 My knowledge of math/physics is high; my knowledge of computer science is not as high.

-I enjoy writing aesthetic tex notes, and doing fun coding projects in rust and python.
+I enjoy writing aesthetic tex notes--though nothing can beat something handwritte--and like doing fun coding projects in rust and python.

 I am currently a NASA intern, developing software for quantum magnetometers.